-The elements listed below are considered to be: a) resources worthy of protection or special care; or b) features which, if disturbed, could cause hazards to the environment, health, safety, or property.
-These elements shall be preserved, if practicable, and enhanced, where appropriate, or special design solutions shall be incorporated to avoid, minimize, or mitigate impacts or protect against hazard.
+The elements listed below are considered to be resources worthy of protection or special care or features which, if disturbed, could cause hazards to the environment, health, safety, or property.
+These elements should be preserved, if practicable, and enhanced, where appropriate, or special design solutions should be incorporated to mitigate impacts or protect against hazard.

-- 1) Wetlands - 2) Rivers, streams, lakes, and ponds - 3) Aquifers, aquifer recharge areas, and groundwater - 4) High groundwater, perched groundwater, shallow depth to ledge, poorly drained soils, and excessively well drained soils (generally considered a sensitive feature rather than one worthy of protection) - 5) Flood plains - 6) Steep slopes (i.e., those greater than 15% where there is a change in elevation of at least 4 feet) - 7) Exposed ledge or areas with frequent or large rock outcrops (generally considered a sensitive feature rather than one worthy of protection) - 8) Large boulders - 9) Individual specimen trees (unusually large, old, rare, or attractive trees)
+- 1. Wetlands - 2.
+Rivers, streams, lakes, and ponds - 3.
+Aquifers, aquifer recharge areas, and groundwater - 4.
+High groundwater, perched groundwater, shallow depth to ledge, poorly drained soils, and excessively well drained soils - 5.
+Flood plains, flood hazards, and fluvial erosion - 6.
+Steep slopes (i.e., those greater than 15% where there is a change in elevation of at least 4 feet) - 7.
+Exposed ledge or areas with frequent or large rock outcrops - 8.
+Large boulders - 9.
+Individual specimen trees (unusually large, old, rare, or attractive trees) - 10.
+Unusual, rare, threatened, or valuable tree and plant communities.
+Mast stands shall be preserved to the extent practicable.

-- 10) Unusual, rare, threatened, or valuable tree and plant communities.
-Mast stands shall be preserved to the extent practicable. - 11) Special habitats crucial to maintaining wildlife populations, e.g., deer yards and vernal pools.
+11. Special habitats crucial to maintaining wildlife populations, e.g., deer yards and vernal pools.
 The current New Hampshire Wildlife Action Plan should be used as a reference in determining these possible locations.
 Development shall be directed away from habitat types that are rare statewide.
 Deer yards shall be preserved to the extent practicable.